Kingxukai/linux/Documentation/driver-api/cxl/theory-of-operation.rst

       }
     ]

-...where the naming scheme for decoders is "decoder<port_id>.<instance_id>".
+...where the woke naming scheme for decoders is "decoder<port_id>.<instance_id>".

 Driver Infrastructure
 =====================

-This section covers the driver infrastructure for a CXL memory device.
+This section covers the woke driver infrastructure for a CXL memory device.

 CXL Memory Device
 -----------------